koompi/koompi.org/content/basic/github/git_command.en.md

 ```

 ---
-## Merge changes into current branch
+## Merge changes into the current branch
 When you are working as a team, you probably work with different branch from the team.
-So, we can pull the project together with command below:
+So, we can pull the project together with the command below:
 ```
 git merge [branchName]
 ```

 ---
 ## Checkout an existing branch
-When you want to create new branch, you might want to check out if the branch has already made on the same repository.
+When you want to create a new branch, you might want to check out if the branch has already made on the same repository.
 So that you can create other branches instead.
 ```
 git checkout -b [branchName]
 ```

-In order to create new branch with that name you have to use command below:
+To create a new branch with that name you have to use the command below:
 ```
 git checkout -b [newBranch]
 ```

 ---
 ## Create and Delete tag
 Git tags are used as reference points in your development workflow.
-You might want to create new Git tags in order to have a reference to a given release of your software.
+You might want to create new Git tags to have a reference to a given release of your software.
 Creating tag with this:
 ```
 git  tag [tagName]
 ```